the-events-calendar/the-events-calendar/readme.txt

 == Documentation ==

-All of our online documentation can be found at http://m.tri.be/42
+All of our documentation can be found at http://m.tri.be/42

 Some docs you may find particularly useful are: